-- When decrypting TLS/SSL traffic is prohibited by law. - · Sites you know you can trust. - Sites you can disrupt by inspecting traffic (such as Windows Update). - To view the values of TLS/SSL fields using connection events.
-(You do not need to decrypt traffic to view connection event fields.).
+- When decrypting TLS/SSL traffic is prohibited by law. - Sites you know you can trust. - Sites you can disrupt by inspecting traffic (such as Windows Update). - To view the values of TLS/SSL fields using connection events.
+(You do not need to decrypt traffic to view connection event fields.)
+For more information, see Requirements for Populating Connection Event Fields in the Cisco Secure Firewall Management Center Administration Guide.